kevindeland/kevindeland.github.io/_projects/2017-03-06-room-escape.md

 ---

 If you've ever done a room escape before, you have been exposed to puzzles, pattern matching, cooperation, etc etc. I went to an SXSWedu event hosted by [Business Innovation Factory](http://www.businessinnovationfactory.com/) (which is a super cool group of people... they recently worked *with* high school students to help design *their own* high school).
 First  we did a room escape (or puzzle room) in Austin called [The Escape Game](http://theescapegameaustin.com/).
 Our group did the hardest room (Prison Break) and got out with 15 minutes left to go!
 We then debriefed and talked about the educational aspects of our experiment.
 - content: what is the educational content you had to draw from to solve the room?
-Most rooms rely on knowledge that has a very common public denominator, like puzzles, chess pieces, playing cards, letters, colors, tic tac toe boards, mazes, etc.
+Most rooms rely on knowledge that has a very common public denominator, like puzzles, chess pieces, playing cards, letters, colors, tic tac toe boards, mazes, etc. But what if we designed Escape Rooms with more educational content embedded within them?
 - teamwork: communicating and collaboring with teammates.
 Sharing information, etc.
 - metacognitve: knowing when to ask for help, when you're stuck on something, etc.

 We then worked in groups to do some prototyping.
 My classmate and I really wanted to integrate educational content into the room escape, we brainstormed all sorts of crazy ideas, including:
 - Punnett Squares